Linde urges investors to exchange shares for Praxair merger

 Institutional investors who have accepted include Norway’s $1 trillion wealth fund Norges, Schroder Investment Management and Union Investment.

-Deutsche Boerse (DB1Gn.DE), at a comparable point about two-thirds of the way through its exchange offer for a planned merger with the London Stock Exchange (LSE.L), had about 1 percent acceptance.

-That deal, which was undermined by Britain’s vote to leave the European Union, eventually failed after European regulators blocked it over monopoly concerns.

-Praxair shareholders have already voted in favor of the Linde deal at an extraordinary meeting on Sept.
+Praxair shareholders have already voted in favour of the deal at an extraordinary meeting on Sept.
 27.

 Linde estimates that individual retail investors own about 22 percent of its shares, while 10-13 percent may be held by index-tracker funds, some of which have rules which forbid them from tendering until acceptance reaches a certain level.